Creezylus/IOT_Demo/recipes-custom/backend-server/README.md

 your actual sensor calibration and site requirements before relying on them.

 ## TODOS
-1 -- reduce latency in ingest path (too much synchronous work per req as of now) (check) 2 -- add station id, time start and time end params to get status /status 3 -- work on scaling dbs.
+- [x] Reduce latency in ingest path
+- [ ] Add station ID, start time and end time params to `/status`
+- [ ] Work on scaling DBs (Distributed dbs and Replicas for read)
+- [ ] Add Scaling of Webservers
+- [ ] Add Scaling of LoadBalancer
+- [ ] Add Authentication
-4 -- work on scaling edge-clients and sensor-clients.
+- [ ] Work on scaling edge-clients and sensor-clients